-LDNO factor takes the value 0.5 if the EDCM Connectee is connected to an IDNO Party’s network and 1 otherwise.
+QNO factor takes the value 0.5 if the EDCM Connectee is connected to a QNO’s network and 1 otherwise.

 Amend paragraph 19.2 of Schedule 17 as follows:

-19.2 The part of EDCM portfolio tariffs (for IDNO Party networks and Distribution Licence exempt networks) that is based on CDCM tariffs will be billed like CDCM tariffs.
+19.2 The part of EDCM portfolio tariffs (for QNO networks) that is based on CDCM tariffs will be billed like CDCM tariffs.

 Amend paragraphs 24.1 and 24.2 of Schedule 17 as follows:

-24. LDNO CHARGING
+24. QNO CHARGING

-24.1 IDNO Parties with Distribution Systems that serve Connectees that fall within the scope of the CDCM would have their charges based on standard discount percentages applied to the CDCM all-the-way end user charges.
+24.1 QNOs with networks that serve Connectees that fall within the scope of the CDCM would have their charges based on standard discount percentages applied to the CDCM all-the-way end user charges.

-An IDNO Party with a Distribution System that qualifies as a CDCM “Designated Property” according to the definition set out in condition 50.10 of the Distribution Licences are eligible for portfolio discounts calculated using a price control disaggregation model (method M) consistent with the CDCM.
+A QNO with a network that qualifies as a CDCM “Designated Property” according to the definition set out in condition 50.10 of the Distribution Licences are eligible for portfolio discounts calculated using a price control disaggregation model (method M) consistent with the CDCM.

-An IDNO Party with a Distribution Systems that qualifies as an EDCM “Designated EHV Property” according to the definition set out in condition 50A.11 of the Distribution Licences are eligible for discounts calculated using an “extended” price control disaggregation model (extended method M).
+A QNO with a network that qualifies as an EDCM “Designated EHV Property” according to the definition set out in condition 50A.11 of the Distribution Licences are eligible for discounts calculated using an “extended” price control disaggregation model (extended method M).

-24.2 An IDNO Party with a Distribution System that qualifies as an EDCM “Designated EHV Property” could itself have Connectees who would fall under the scope of the EDCM.
-Since the EDCM is a locational charging method, the host DNO Party would calculate EDCM charges at the DNO Party’s boundary for each EDCM-like Connectee on the IDNO Party’s network.
+24.2 A QNO with a network that qualifies as an EDCM “Designated EHV Property” could itself have Connectees who would fall under the scope of the EDCM.
+Since the EDCM is a locational charging method, the host DNO Party would calculate EDCM charges at the DNO Party’s boundary for each EDCM-like Connectee on the QNO’s network.
 No discounts are calculated for such EDCM Connectees as the DNO Party’s charges are based only on the specific site’s equivalent use of the DNO Party’s network.

 Amend paragraphs 24.5 and 24.6 of Schedule 17 as follows:

-24.5 The network level of the boundary between the host DNO Party and the IDNO Party’s Distribution System is determined by reference to the asset ownership boundary between the host DNO Party and the IDNO Party.
+24.5 The network level of the boundary between the host DNO Party and the QNO’s network is determined by reference to the asset ownership boundary between the host DNO Party and the QNO.

-24.6 Where the IDNO Party’s Distribution System only has one Connectee (whether a designated EHV property or not), the network level of the boundary between the host DNO Party and IDNO Party is determined by reference to the Point of Common Coupling.
+24.6 Where the QNO’s network only has one Connectee (whether a designated EHV property or not), the network level of the boundary between the host DNO Party and QNO is determined by reference to the Point of Common Coupling.
 The Point of Common Coupling is determined in the same way as it is for an EDCM Connectee connected directly to the host DNO Party’s network.

 Amend paragraph 24.8 of Schedule 17 as follows:

-24.8 IDNO Party Distribution Systems are split into 15 categories based on the network level of the boundary between the host DNO Party and the IDNO Party, and whether or not higher network levels are used by the IDNO Party.
+24.8 QNO networks are split into 15 categories based on the network level of the boundary between the host DNO Party and the QNO, and whether or not higher network levels are used by the QNO.

 Amend heading of Table 10 in Schedule 17 as follows:

-Table 10 Categorisation of designated EHV IDNO Parties
+Table 10 Categorisation of designated EHV QNOs

 Amend the heading to paragraph 25 of Schedule 17 to read as follows:

-THE EXTENDED “METHOD M” MODEL
+CALCULATION OF EDNO DISCOUNTS

 Amend paragraphs 25.16 and 25.17 of Schedule 17 as follows:

-25.16 For the purposes of calculating portfolio discounts for Connectees that fall within the scope of the CDCM, the 15 boundary categories between the DNO Party and the IDNO Party are grouped into five discount categories in England and Wales and three in Scotland:
+25.16 For the purposes of calculating portfolio discounts for Connectees that fall within the scope of the CDCM, the 15 boundary categories between the DNO Party and the QNO are grouped into five discount categories in England and Wales and three in Scotland:

-(a) Discount category 0000 - This applies to IDNO Party category 0000.
+(a) Discount category 0000 - This applies to QNO category 0000.

-(b) Discount category 132kV (in England and Wales only) - This applies to IDNO Party category 1000.
+(b) Discount category 132kV (in England and Wales only) - This applies to QNO category 1000.